What is the difference between WHMIS 1988 MSDS & WHMIS 2015 SDS Formats

 -

-Ensuring that important safety information used by workers are easily located on labels and safety data sheets.
+Ensuring that important material safety information used by workers are easily located on labels and safety data sheets.

 -